FNQ Drilling boosts efficiency with the H Series hammer

 Robit has developed a completely new, modular H series hammer family for DTH drilling.

 The H series hammer range currently consists of four different sizes: 4, 5, 6, and 8 inches.
-Thanks to its unique modular structure, with just a few part changes, customers can get 16 different variations to meet their specific needs.
+Thanks to its unique modular structure, with just a few part changes, customers can get 12 different variations to meet their specific needs.
 DHD versions are primarily intended for construction and well drilling, while QL versions are thicker in their outer casing, designed as Heavy Duty hammers suitable for quarrying and production use.
-In the models released now, the hammer uses drill bits with foot valves, and in the future, tubeless versions will be available, allowing the use of drill bits without foot valves in challenging drilling conditions.
+Released hammers use either drill bits with foot valves or tubeless versions, allowing the use of drill bits without foot valves in challenging drilling conditions.

 H series benefits: